-Both pumpkins and sweet potatoes are popular all across the globe, playing an important role in cuisines of many cultures.
+Both pumpkins and sweet potatoes are popular all across the globe, playing an important role in the cuisines of many cultures.

 Both pumpkins and sweet potatoes thrive in warm climates under the sun.
-However, pumpkins can grow well in shade as well, as opposed to sweet potatoes.
+However, pumpkins can grow well in the shade as well, as opposed to sweet potatoes.

 Sweet potato plants also prefer the pH of the soil to be more acidic when compared to pumpkins.

-There are hundreds of cultivars and varieties of pumpkins and sweet potatoes, all with slightly differing tastes, nutritional compositions and appearances.
+There are hundreds of cultivars and varieties of pumpkins and sweet potatoes, all with slightly differing tastes, nutritional compositions, and appearances.

-The most common varieties of sweet potatoes are Beauregard, Jewel, Garnet, Covington, White and Japanese.
+The most common varieties of sweet potatoes are Beauregard, Jewel, Garnet, Covington, White, and Japanese.

-Sweet potatoes are often referred to as yams, however true yams are a distinctly separate vegetable species.
+Sweet potatoes are often referred to as yams; however, true yams are a distinctly separate vegetable species.